Sooyyoungg/Stylus/README.md

-# Stylus:Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-Spectrograms — ICIP 2026
+# [ICIP 2026] Stylus:Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-Spectrograms

 This document maps each experiment reported in [**"Repurposing Image Diffusion Models for Training-Free Music Style Transfer on Mel-Spectrograms"**](https://arxiv.org/abs/2411.15913) to the scripts that produced it.
 - Project page: [The Official Website for Stylus.]()